zshamrock/blog/resources/templates/md/posts/2015-08-23-skynet-in-go-and-clojure.md

 ### Conclusion

-- I found that Clojure program really easy could become unreadable, so it is a best practice there (as in the other languages as well, but if you could skip this step in other languages, in Clojure, if you want to keep your code clean and readable it is a must to do) to extract logic into smaller functions, which are easier to understand and easier to test and work with from REPL, and think carefully about local `let` names.
+- I found that Clojure program really easy could become unreadable, so it is a best practice there (as in the other languages as well, but if you could skip this step in other languages, which you should not do, in Clojure, if you want to keep your code clean and readable it is a must to do) to extract logic into smaller functions, which are easier to understand and easier to test and work with from REPL, and think carefully about local `let` names

-- Writing loops in Clojure feels more work comparing to Go.
+- Writing loops in Clojure feels more work comparing to Go

-- Converting solution directly from procedural language to functional language, does not work well, as they have different paradigm and techniques, so it would be faster to write the Clojure version from the beginning rather than converting from Go instruction by instruction.
+- Converting solution directly from procedural language to functional language, does not work well, as they have different paradigm and techniques, so it would be faster to write the Clojure version from the beginning rather than converting from Go instruction by instruction

-- Like the elegance of the Clojure for work with data structures, and using special symbols like ? or ! in the function names.
+- I like the elegance of Clojure for work with data structures, and using special symbols like ? or ! in the function names

 - Both languages feel pleasant and productive to work with, although each of them have it is own specific workflow.
 I study and practice with Clojure already for quite a long time, while Go was almost new to me, it is really impressive how easy you can go and start coding with Go.
-And it doesn't feel like a low level language, it is more close to Java, I would say, than to C, but in practice somewhere between, keeping the right balance.
+And it doesn't feel like a low level language, it is more close to Java, I would say, than to C, but in practice somewhere between, keeping the right balance

-- Go and Clojure even share some common ideas as well, channels in Go and `core.async` in Clojure to be precise, although this is not covered in this post.
+- Go and Clojure even share some common ideas as well, channels in Go and `core.async` in Clojure to be precise, although this is not covered in this post

-- Not sure if Clojure is the right language for the algorithmic problems, it is for sure a good language of choice for building production systems, but might not be the best one for the algorithmic competitions.
+- Not sure if Clojure is the right language for the algorithmic problems, it is for sure a good language of choice for building production systems, but might not be the best one for the algorithmic competitions

 And as [Codingame](https://www.codingame.com/) says "Keep Coding!".